andrew/ultimate-awesome/README.md

 - [awesome-clip](https://github.com/talkuhulk/awesome-clip) - A curated list of research based on CLIP.
 - [awesome-tuist](https://github.com/tuist/awesome-tuist) - A community-driven collection of Tuist related posts, plugins, talks, and much more.
 - [Awesome-LegalAI-Resources](https://github.com/CSHaitao/Awesome-LegalAI-Resources) - This repository aims to collect all LegalAI data to facilitate the development of intelligent justice systems.
+- [awesome-malware-persistence](https://github.com/Karneades/awesome-malware-persistence) - A curated list of awesome malware persistence tools and resources. .
 - [awesome-distributed-ml](https://github.com/Shenggan/awesome-distributed-ml) - A curated list of awesome projects and papers for distributed training or inference.
 - [awesome-clojure-likes](https://github.com/chr15m/awesome-clojure-likes) - Curated list of Clojure-like programming languages.
 - [Data-Engineering-Roadmap](https://github.com/ErdemOzgen/Data-Engineering-Roadmap) - Roadmap for Data Engineering.
 - [awesome-persian](https://github.com/fffaraz/awesome-persian) - A curated list of amazingly awesome Persian supporting tools, fonts, and development resources.
+- [awesome-gdpr](https://github.com/oppoverbakke/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [awesome-machine-learning-robotics](https://github.com/Phylliade/awesome-machine-learning-robotics) - A curated list of resources about Machine Learning for Robotics.
 - [awesome-kql-sentinel](https://github.com/reprise99/awesome-kql-sentinel) - A curated list of blogs, videos, tutorials, queries and anything else valuable to help you learn and master KQL and Microsoft Sentinel.
 - [Awesome](https://github.com/ScoopInstaller/Awesome) - A curated list of awesome Scoop resources and more.
-- [reading-material](https://github.com/agrim123/reading-material) - List of some useful blogs, books, courses, papers etc. :books:.
 - [awesome-ai4molconformation-md](https://github.com/aspirincode/awesome-ai4molconformation-md) - List of molecules (small molecules, RNA, peptide, protein, enzymes, antibody,  and PPIs)  conformations and molecular dynamics (force fields) using generative artificial intelligence and deep learning.
 - [Awesome-Semi-Supervised-Semantic-Segmentation](https://github.com/BBBBchan/Awesome-Semi-Supervised-Semantic-Segmentation) - A summary of recent semi-supervised semantic segmentation methods.
-- [awesome-gdpr](https://github.com/oppoverbakke/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [awesome-log4shell](https://github.com/snyk-labs/awesome-log4shell) - An Awesome List of Log4Shell resources to help you stay informed and secure! 🔒.
 - [awesome-clang](https://github.com/ingve/awesome-clang) - Useful resources and samples for using Clang-related tools, or for building stuff on top of Clang.
 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.